sunfounder/sunfounder-uno-and-mega-kit/docs/source/ultrasonic.rst

 The module includes ultrasonic transmitters, receiver and control circuit.
 The basic principle of work:

-1) Using IO trigger for at least 10us high level signal;
+1) Using IO trigger for at least 10us high level signal.

 2) The module automatically sends eight 40 kHz square waves and detect whether there is a pulse signal sent back.